nandini0126/PawPlacements-Group-Project-1-icp-7/README.md

 ## How to Contribute
 We welcome contributions from the community!
-If you have any ideas for improvement, feature suggestions, bug reports, or code contributions, please feel free to submit an issue or create a pull request.
-We appreciate your help in making our platform even better!
+If you have any ideas for improvement, feature suggestions, bug reports, or code contributions, please feel free to submit an issue or create a pull request.**We appreciate your help in making our platform even better!**

 ## Getting Started

-To get started with the Pet Adoption Website, follow these steps:
+  **To get started with the Pet Adoption Website, follow these steps :**

 1. Fork the repository to your GitHub account.
 2. Make your changes, add new content, or fix any existing issues.